jpskycak/wedding/docs/source/event.rst

 Questions?
 Feel free to email sgkulkarni02@gmail.com or jpskycak@gmail.com.

 ..
-   * Please arrive by 4:00 PM.
-(We'll also be around for greeting/photos from 3-5pm.)

    * But if you want to gift us something, cash/check is preferred (please no physical items).